-- The major north to south boundaries B1 (SHETL North West Export), B2 (North to South SHETL), B4 (SHETL to SPT), B5 (North to South SPT), B6 (SPT NGET), B7 (Upper North), B11 (Northeast & Yorkshire) and B16 (Northeast, Trent & Yorkshire) all show large increases in power transfers during the period of the SYS.
-This increased power export through Scotland and into England is primarily due to contracted renewable energy developments throughout Scotland; - For B8 (North to Midlands) and B9 (Midlands to South), power transfers increase in the earlier years which either slow or reduce steadily after 2009/10 due to new generation connecting in the South; - Central London import (B14) show a trend of steadily increasing transfers reflecting the increasing demands and lack of new generation projects within these zones; - West Midlands import (B17) show very little change after 2008/09 due to a balance between increasing demands and some generator openings; - There is a general trend with reducing transfers across South & Southwest import (B12), while the South Coast import (B10) and South West import (B13) remain steady, throughout the SYS period, reflecting new plant that might be expected to commission in the South and Southwest in line with present contractual positions.
+- The major North-South flow boundaries B1 (SHETL North West Export), B2 (North to South SHETL), B4 (SHETL to SPT), B5 (North to South SPT), B6 (SPT NGET), B7 (Upper North), B11 (Northeast & Yorkshire) and B16 (Northeast, Trent & Yorkshire) all show steady growth in power transfers throughout in the SYS period.
+This is a result of an increased power export through Scotland and into England, due primarily to contracted renewable energy developments throughout Scotland; - For B8 (North to Midlands) the power transfer fluctuates considerably with generation changes north of the boundary however there is a general trend of increasing power transfer across the boundary. - A steady increase in power transfer characterises B9 (Midlands to South) as new generation connects north of the boundary. - Central London import (B14) show a trend of steadily increasing transfers reflecting the increasing demands and lack of new generation projects within this zone; - West Midlands import (B17) show very little change after 2008/09 due to a balance between increasing demands and some generator openings; - There is a general trend with reducing transfers across South & Southwest import (B12), while the South Coast import (B10) and South West import (B13) remain steady, throughout the SYS period, reflecting new plant that might be expected to commission in the South and Southwest in line with present contractual positions.